Frazer Clarke Profile

 Clarke captained the GB Boxing Team at the Tokyo Olympics after being at the heart of the squad for over a decade.

-Clarke, who has fought back from a life-threatening stabbing, said it was "one of the proudest achievements of my life".
+Clarke, who fought back from a life-threatening stabbing, said it was "one of the proudest achievements of my life".

 Coached by Richard Joyce at Burton Amateur Boxing Club, Clarke admits to previously going down "the wrong path".